stem After school program - registration - 2019/2020

 2 days/week - Monday and Thursday - $2400

-- The after school science research program is administered by the NHAS, a not-for-profit charitable corporation originally established in 1929 and incorporated in 2014.
+The after school science research program is administered by the NHAS, a not-for-profit charitable corporation originally established in 1919 and incorporated as a charitable organization in 2014.
 Donations are always welcome.

-To enable participants to perform novel investigations, our lab utilizes various model organisms, including the free-living roundworm C. elegans and the aquatic crustacean Daphnia magna.
+To enable participants to perform novel investigations in life sciences, our lab utilizes various model organisms, including the free-living roundworm C. elegans and the aquatic crustacean Daphnia magna.
 These organisms make powerful investigative models, they are safe and easy to manipulate, applicable to a wide variety of environmental and human health issues, and able to yield reliable data rapidly.
 Participants will also have the option to design their studies utilizing sterile plant and animal tissue culture systems.

 Regardless of the organism or model system, our laboratory is well equipped to utilize a wide array of molecular biology techniques including: polymerase chain reaction (PCR), gel electrophoresis, DNA/RNA/Protein isolation and analysis, western blot (immunoblotting), DNA sequencing, reverse transcription/real-time PCR, and DNA cloning into bacteria.
 Some of the instrumentation available to enable this work includes: advanced microscopes (stereo, inverted, fluorescent, and dark field), a sterile room with a Class 2 clean bench, refrigerated and non-refrigerated centrifuges, and a variety of thermal cyclers (including a RT-PCR thermal cycler).
 For an optimal learning experience, informational videos and reading materials will be provided prior to the start of program.